openebs-archive/dynamic-nfs-provisioner/docs/tutorial/file-permissions.md

 ## FSGID/fsGroup

-The 'FSGID' config key (StorageClass annotations) is being deprecated and will be removed in future releases.
+The 'FSGID' config key (StorageClass annotations) is **being deprecated and will be removed in future releases**.
 At present, the FSGID config can be used, but it cannot be used along with FilePermission data keys 'GID' and/or 'mode'.

 You can use the FilePermissions data values to change the group ownership and set a SetGID bit.
 This will result in changes similar to setting the fsGroup key in the NFS server Pod's securityContext (same as the previously-used FSGID `cas.openebs.io/config` key).